 Considered the cultural center of town, the Colonial Theatre opened its doors in 1903.
 While back then it hosted live shows and vaudeville, today the 658-seat auditorium screens new and classic movies.
 Film buffs will recognize the marquee from the 1958 hit The Blob.

 On the art front, The Art Gallery at Franklin Commons displays permanent, site-specific installations, as well as traveling exhibits, while Diving Cat Studio and Gallery showcases works from more than 200 artists.
-As its name suggests, Phoenixville BYOB & Paint allows patrons to enjoy bring-your-own cocktails while expressing their creativity on canvas.

 For outdoor enthusiasts, Port Providence Paddle on the Schuylkill Canal rents kayaks, canoes and tubes.
 Nearby French Creek State Park offers more than 8,000 acres of forests, lakes, wetlands and fields, providing ample opportunity for hiking, biking, fishing and camping.
 The recently improved Schuylkill River Trail, which starts in Philadelphia, runs through Phoenixville and is popular with runners, walkers and bikers.
 About a mile north of town on Route 113 between Riverwalk Drive and Winding River Boulevard is Black Rock Sanctuary, which consists of 119 acres of wetlands, woodlands and meadows.